samanthar0se/BulletSharpPInvoke/README.md

+This repo contains a few small fixes to make BulletSharp work on iOS 13+ and Apple's M1 ARM architecture.
+Just build the respective xcode projects and drop the new libraries in.

+Original README.md below

 # BulletSharp

 This is a fork of the BulletSharpPInvoke project.
 The c# wrappers have been modified slightly so that they work in Unity3d and Mono 2.0 instead of .Net 4.5.